 The Noise Stage is a measurement of how loud an aircraft is, with Stage 3 being the loudest and Stage 5 Plus being the quietest.
-The chart below shows the percentage of operations for the year 2022 flown by each Noise Stage aircraft.
+The chart below shows the percentage of operations for the year 2023 flown by each Noise Stage aircraft.
+In 2023, the overall fleet mix changed as compared to 2022.
+The percentage of Stage 3 jets increased by three percent in 2023, offset by a decline in Stage 4 jets of three percent.
+The combined percentage of Stage 5 and Stage 5 Plus jet operations did not change.